MobilityData/gtfs-grading-scheme/governance.md

 4. MobiltiyData merge of editorial or syntactic changes into the official GTFS grading scheme documentation.

 The GTFS grading scheme is maintained by MobilityData.

-Suggestion for changing the GTFS grading scheme are welcomed as suggestions in the form of an issue or pull request in the [MobilityData/gtfs-grading-scheme](https://github.com/MobilityData/gtfs-grading-scheme) repository.
-MobilityData will monitor requests through gradual dialogue and clarification to ensure that any amendments that are deemed by our expertise and stakeholder voice to be of benefit are communicated effectively.

-Suggestions for changes must be supported by actual use cases accompanied by actual examples (i.e., as opposed to theoretical ones).
-The suggestor